|003||T,Th 11:00—12:15||SC 2230 (PDF)||Prof. Ready||M 9:00—10:50||SC 1141 (PDF)||Dr. Etchemaite-Walborn|

 We’ll have three

 exams celebrations of knowledge, each worth 10% of your final score, plus a final CoK that’s worth 5%.
-One (1) excused exam absence can be made up.
-Unexcused exams will receive a zero (0) score.
+One (1) excused CoK absence can be made up.
+Unexcused CoK’s will receive a zero (0) score.
 Except in unusual circumstances, two missed examinations will result in failure of the course.

 Each week, I’ll assign one or more quizzes (usually just one) on Blackboard.
 The purpose of these quizzes is to get you to review each week, and not the night before the exam.
 They may be attempted multiple times, and the highest scoring attempt submitted by the deadline is the one that gets recorded.

-At the end of the semester your lowest quiz score is dropped, and 15% of the average of the remaining scores are added to your final score.
+Throughout the semester your lowest quiz score is dropped, and 20% of the average of the remaining scores are added to your final score.

-We will be using Poll Everywhere to record your responses to clicker questions (see registration instructions on Blackboard).
+We will be using Poll Everywhere to record your responses to clicker questions.
 Each class (and some labs) will feature interactive questions.
 You’ll have some time to chat with your neighbor to determine the correct response.
 Points are awarded as follows:

 - No response: 0